 The State Taxation Acts Amendment Act 2019 replaced the exemptions for corporate reconstructions and consolidations in the Duties Act 2000 (the Act) with a corporate reconstruction concession and a corporate consolidation concession.
-From 1 July 2019, eligible transactions now attract duty at the concessional rate of 10 per cent of the duty otherwise payable.
+From 1 July 2019, eligible transactions now attract duty at the concessional rate of 10% of the duty otherwise payable.

 However, the former exemptions still apply for eligible transactions effected on or after 1 July 2019 under agreements or arrangements entered into before this date.